-In this section, we review symmetry-protected topological phases protected by subsytem symmetry and non-invertible symmetry.
-First, we discuss SSPTs with symmetry groups $\mathbb{Z}_2$ and $\mathbb{Z}_2\times\mathbb{Z}_2$ in $2+1$D and then in $d+1$D. Then we discuss non-invertible SPTs in $1+1$D with Rep($D_8$) symmetry.
+In this section, we review symmetry-protected topological phases protected by subsystem symmetry and noninvertible symmetry.
+First, we discuss SSPTs with symmetry groups $\mathbb{Z}_2$ and $\mathbb{Z}_2\times\mathbb{Z}_2$ in $2+1$D and then in $d+1$D. Then we discuss noninvertible SPTs in $1+1$D with Rep($D_8$) symmetry.